kastixx/vpn-ws/tutorials/ubuntu_trusty_nginx_bridge_client_certificates.md

-Building a vpn-ws bridge server with client-certificates authentication on Ubuntu Trusty
+Building a vpn443 bridge server with client-certificates authentication on Ubuntu Trusty
 ========================================================================================

 We have a lan on the subnet 192.168.173.0/24 and we want to allow VPN access from the internet.

 The lan has a DHCP server.

-One node of the lan (192.168.173.17) will be the vpn-ws server (the gateway of the lan, with ip 192.168.173.1, has to be configured for allowing access to its https port from the world)
+One node of the lan (192.168.173.17) will be the vpn443 server (the gateway of the lan, with ip 192.168.173.1, has to be configured for allowing access to its https port from the world)

 Clients connecting to the VPN get a 192.168.173.0/24 address from the DHCP server of the lan.